Ever followed some sort of healthy living regime or diet change and wondered why it never really worked?

 We are amazing beings.

 We’re complicated, awesome, multi-dimensional creatures.
 Our mindset can affect our physical health, and symptoms mean our bodies are trying to tell us something.
-They aren’t something to cover up.
+They aren’t something to cover up with pills.

 If we want to start making changes in our lives, my theory is that we need to come at is as if we’re making actual lifestyle changes.
 As in, changes that will affect more than one corner of our busy lives.